 …and here is my year in running by the numbers

-Ran races in 6 States – Connecticut, New York, Pennsylvania, California, Illinois and Nevada
+Ran races in 4 States – Connecticut, New York, Pennsylvania and Illinois, and 1 new country – Canada

 Infinite smiles and laughs along the way!